SPAM and Phishing Email Messages – BE SMART, BE AWARE!

 Tip 2: Look but don’t click

 Hover your mouse over any link in the body of the email.
-If the URL address of the link is long, encrypted, or just looks weird, don’t click on it.
+If the URL address of the association is long, encrypted, or looks weird, don’t click on it.

 Tip 3: Check for spelling mistakes